Community Fund

-Where The Fund Comes From
+The BWCE Fund

-The BWCE Fund is funded from surplus income from BWCE generating projects.
+The BWCE Fund is funded from surplus income from BWCE renewable energy generating projects to provide grants to local community projects that aim to reduce carbon emissions and alleviate fuel poverty.
 It is set up as an independent Registered Charity (official name The Bath & West Low Carbon Community Fund, charity number 1156710) with its own trustees.
-The fund is administered by Quartet Community Foundation
+The fund is administered by Quartet Community Foundation.
+The amount of funding available is approved by BWCE members at each year’s AGM and the fund opens for applications between September and November, with grants announced in January of the following year.

 To be eligible for funding a project must:

-- Be a community, self-help or voluntary group, a community enterprise or a charity.
+• Be a community, self-help or voluntary group, a community enterprise or a charity.

-- Aim to reduce carbon emissions and/or alleviate fuel poverty.
+• Aim to reduce carbon emissions and/or alleviate fuel poverty.
 Carbon reduction covers a wide range of projects – see examples below.

-- Be located in the BWCE area of benefit (see area of benefit map) or the area close to BWCE’s Crewkerne solar array at TA18 7NX.
+• Be located in the BWCE area of benefit (see area of benefit map) or the area close to BWCE’s Crewkerne solar array at TA18 7NX.
 Applications from projects in the vicinity of existing BWCE generating projects are particularly welcome (see our renewables map for details).

 Solar Roof Spotting